Elementari

 Students will:

-• Develop a Thanksgiving-themed story with characters and dialogue.
+• Write a Thanksgiving-themed story featuring creative characters and dialogue.

-• Create an unexpected twist to add excitement to the narrative.
+• Develop an unexpected plot twist to add excitement and surprise to the story.

-• Code background music to complement and enrich their story.
+• Code background music to enhance the atmosphere and mood.

 Code Stories and Games with Elementari